KamyaK-1/LS-Intro-to-Crypto-Projects/README.md

-# LS-Intro-to-Crypto-Projects
+# Intro-to-Crypto-Projects
-Contains the files for the projects given in LS-2024-Intro-to-Crypto under CSEC IITB.
+Contains the files for the projects and file "Basics.pdf" which contains the theory I studies for this self project.

 ## Hill Cipher